hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ## RMarkdown basics

-[Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language with plain-text-formatting syntax.
-It is often used for formatting readme files, writing messages in online discussion forums, and creating rich text using a plain text editor.
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language with **plain-text-formatting syntax**.
+It is often used for formatting README files, writing messages in online discussion forums, and creating *rich text* documents using a plain text editor.
 The Markdown language has been adopted by many different coding groups, and some have added their own "flavours".
-RStudio implements something called **"R-flavoured markdown"**, or **"RMarkdown"**, which has really nice features for text and code formatting as described below.
+RStudio implements an **"R-flavoured markdown"**, or **"RMarkdown"**, which has really nice features for text and code formatting.

+> As we learn about Markdown and RMarkdown, it is important to distinguish between *plain text* and *rich text*.
+Simply put, plain text is the most basic representation of characters, with no attached stylings like font type, font size, color etc.

 ### Text